m1cr0lab-gamebuino/gb-meta-screen-recorder/README.md

 Check out the [documentation](http://iw4rr10r.github.io/gb-meta-screen-recorder) for this tool to learn more!

-This creation is officially hosted on the Gamebuino website:
+This tool is officially hosted on the Gamebuino website:

 - as a [Creation](https://gamebuino.com/creations/meta-screen-recorder)
 - as a [Standalone Tutorial](https://gamebuino.com/academy/standalone/create-animated-gifs-from-screen-recording)